ipfs-shipyard/ipfs-primer/README.md

 # Getting Help

-During these tutorials, if you have any questions feel free to ask them in [ipfs/support](https://github.com/ipfs/support) or in [the #ipfs channel on chat.freenode.net](irc://chat.freenode.net/%23ipfs).
+During these tutorials, if you have any questions feel free to ask them in [the IPFS forums](https://discuss.ipfs.io) or in [the #ipfs channel on chat.freenode.net](irc://chat.freenode.net/%23ipfs).
 We have a large, active community who use these venues as our main places to seek support and to provide it.

 ## Tutorials